fondlez/EventTracker/README.md

 Event Tracker is an addon for World of Warcraft that allows you to view detailed information on tracked events.

-Tested clients: 2.4.3 (The Burning Crusade), 3.3.5 (Wrath of the Lich King).
+Tested clients: 2.4.3 (The Burning Crusade), 3.3.5 (Wrath of the Lich King), 4.3.4 (Cataclysm), and 5.4.8 (Mists of Pandaria).

-This version is a backport from redeye's Event Tracker 1.4 (January 18, 2010) with fixes and improvements.
+This version is a port from redeye's Event Tracker 1.4 (January 18, 2010) with fixes and improvements.

 ## Graphical Interface